Google Isn’t Showing Structured Data For Your Posts : Here’s Why

 In case you are unfamiliar with structured data and featured snippets, here’s an introduction.

-Few years back google rolled out its structured data card snippets.
-These results when shown on google are highly effective in gaining instant attention.
+A few years back, Google rolled out its structured data card snippets.
+These results, when shown on Google, are highly effective in gaining instant attention.

-This is made possible by adding latest schema markup data into our posts which helps google to understand what we want to show the users.
+This is made possible by adding the latest schema markup data into our posts which helps Google to understand what we want to show the users.

-This helps the front end users in better comprehension of what they are going to read.
-Hence they end up taking better judgements.
+This helps the front-end users in better comprehension of what they are going to read.
+Hence they end up making better judgments.

-For adding this markup into your post is an easy task if you are using WordPress, it might happen sometimes that google won’t show any ratings under your posts.
+Adding this markup into your post is an easy task if you are using WordPress.
+It might sometimes happen that Google won’t show any ratings under your posts.

 #1 You are using the wrong plugin.

-JSON-LD is responsible for showing profile or knowledge graph when you or your organisations’ name is searched:-
+JSON-LD is responsible for showing profile or knowledge graph when you or your organizations’ name is searched:-

-A popular plugin which shows up when schema keyword is enterd is “Schema plugin”.
+A popular plugin that shows up when schema keyword is entered is “Schema plugin.”
 You don’t have to use this plugin.
 Read this post to correctly optimize your posts for showing proper results.

-#2 Your are not using the plugin properly (input Mistakes)
+#2 You are not using the plugin properly (input Mistakes)

 The post should be eligible to show any kind of structured data.
-For example a post about review, comparison, price list, places, recipe, book, etc.
+For example, a post about a review, comparison, price list, places, recipe, book, etc.

-Now when you are writing a review of a product you are affiliated to you should enter “author” in to the type field as demonstrated above.
+Now when you are writing a review of a product you are affiliated with, you should enter “author” into the type field as demonstrated above.

-If that is book by let’s say Salman Rushdie or Stephen hawking you should enter the book name in name section and “book by” in type section and so on.
+If that is a book by, let’s say, Salman Rushdie or Stephen Hawking, you should enter the book name in the name section and “book by” in the type section and so on.

 This will make sure you get appropriate results.
 Don’t use review by or reviewer words in the type section.
 It won’t work that way.